-Different types of penetration tests can be employed to secure your assets this can be based on methodology i.e. black box, white-box, and grey-box penetration testing, or based on the assets tested i.e., networks, cloud, web, and mobile applications, APIs, and blockchain.
+Different types of penetration test methods are black-box, white-box, and grey-box penetration testing, or based on the assets tested i.e., networks, cloud, web, and mobile applications, APIs, and blockchain.
+They are employed to secure your assets this can be based on methodology i.e.

 What Are The Different Types of Penetration Testing?

 Penetration testing is the process of analyzing, detecting, and exploiting vulnerabilities within the security system of a web application, network, cloud, or API to assess the impact of a successful attack, mitigate the found vulnerabilities, and thus avoid breaches or exploitation by hackers.

 Examples of penetration testing include mobile and web application penetration testing, API pentesting, cloud pentesting, and network penetration testing.